Farzan-I/airbnb-clone/README.md

 ```
 As a user
 So that I can keep my password private
-I want it to be hashed when it's stored with ChuckleH
+I want it to be hashed when it's stored with Chuckle Hotel
 ```

 ## Minimum viable product (MVP)